apticknor/blog/README.md

   * @description: the article thumbnail image
   * @usage: displayed as a thumbnail of the article on pages where the article is mentioned
   * @requirement: 600px x 460px
-* excerpt
-  * @description: the article excerpt
-  * @usage: displayed as a summary of the article on pages where the article is mentioned
-  * @requirement: about 140 characters if possible